Claudine Restaurant is An Artful Triumph in Restaurant Decor

 Jammy yolk oozes out when cut and the entire ensemble is efficaciously rich, punctuated with aged Parmesan pep and vibrant vinaigrette piquancy.

-The follow-up Claudine’s Onion Soup ($22) is a representation of the restaurant, and Chef Julien Royer’s, finesse in a modern interpretation of classic French.
+The follow-up Claudine’s Onion Soup ($22) is a representation of the restaurant, and Chef Julien Royer’s, finesse in a modern interpretation of a timeless classic.